-The following five priorities will guide Collin College from 2016-2020, with construction occurring through 2023.
+The following priorities will guide Collin College from 2020-2025.
 These priorities will clearly move the college forward toward its vision of …

 Collin County Community College District (Collin College) creates value in many ways.
 The college plays a key role in helping students increase their employability and achieve their individual potential.
 The college draws students to the county, generating new dollars and opportunities for Collin County.
 Collin College provides students with the education, training, and skills they need to have fulfilling and prosperous careers.
 Furthermore, Collin College is a place for students to meet new people, increase their self-confidence, and promote their overall health and well-being.